Whakaari / White Island: Natural life

 Whakaari / White Island is one of New Zealand's main breeding colonies for Australasian gannets.
 Thousands of gannets come to the island each year to mate, raise chicks, and feed on the fish in the water around it.
 There is little vegetation on the island itself, but seaweed grows in the waters around it and gannet parents harvest it to cool off chicks.
 An ornithologist who visited in 1912 found five species and identified four; in addition to gannets they found red-billed gulls, great-winged petrels, and white-fronted terns.

 BirdLife International has declared the island to be an Important Bird Area because of the gannets' nesting colony.

 Access

 Whakaari / White Island is privately owned.
 It was declared a private scenic reserve in 1953, and is subject to the provisions of the Reserves Act 1977.
 Visitors cannot land without permission.
 However, it is easily accessible by authorised tourist operators.

 The waters surrounding the island are well known for their fish stocks.
 Yellowtail kingfish abound all year, while there is deep-water fishing for hapuka and bluenose (a type of warehou) in the winter.
 In the summer, blue, black and striped marlin, as well as yellowfin tuna can be caught.
-A small charter fleet, offering day trips and overnight or longer trips, operates from the nearby port at Whakatane.
+A small charter fleet, offering day trips and overnight or longer trips, operates from the nearby port at Whakatāne.

 On-land tours of the island have not been operating since the 2019 eruption.